QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/general/index.md

 <div class="row row-cols-md-2"><div>

 You can move the declaration of functions/types to another file, called header, such as `main.h`.
-Other files will only be able to use what you declared inside these.
+Other files will only be able to use what you declared inside them.

 ```c
 #ifndef MAIN_H